-As of December 31, 2020, our current assets totaled \$125.7 million and current liabilities totaled \$185.2 million, resulting in a negative working capital position of \$59.5 million.
-Current liabilities include \$25.8 million of unearned revenue in relation to hires received in advance (which represents a non-cash liability that will be recognized as revenues after December 31, 2020 as the services are rendered).
+As of December 31, 2021, our current assets totaled \$161.1 million and current liabilities totaled \$175.5 million, resulting in a negative working capital position of \$14.4 million.
+Current liabilities include \$28.3 million of unearned revenue in relation to hires received in advance (which represents a non-cash liability that will be recognized as revenues after December 31, 2021 as the services are rendered).

 Management monitors the Partnership's liquidity position throughout the year to ensure that it has access to sufficient funds to meet its forecast cash requirements, including debt service commitments, and to monitor compliance with the financial covenants within its loan facilities.
-Taking into account the volatile commercial and financial market conditions experienced throughout 2020, we anticipate that our primary sources of funds for at least twelve months from the date of this report will be available cash, cash from operations and existing debt facilities.
-We believe that these anticipated sources of funds, as well as our decision to decrease the common unit distributions and preserve liquidity, will be sufficient to meet our liquidity needs and to comply with our banking covenants for at least twelve months from the date of this report.
-Additionally, we may enter into new debt facilities in the future, as well as public equity or debt instruments, although there can be no assurance that we will be able to obtain additional debt or equity financing on terms acceptable to us, which will also depend on financial, commercial and other factors, including, among others, a significant recovery in capital market conditions and a sustainable improvement in the LNG charter market, that are beyond our control.
-Our long-term ability to repay our debts and maintain compliance with our debt covenants for at least twelve months from the date of this report without reliance on additional sources of finance is also dependent on a sustainable longer-term recovery in the LNG charter market from the market disruption observed in 2020 as a result of the COVID-19 outbreak.
+We anticipate that our primary sources of funds for at least twelve months from the date of this report will be available cash and cash from operations.
+We believe that these anticipated sources of funds, as well as our ability to access the debt or equity capital markets if needed, will be sufficient to meet our liquidity needs and to comply with our banking covenants for at least twelve months from the date of this report.
+Additionally, we may enter into new debt facilities in the future, as well as public equity or debt instruments, although there can be no assurance that we will be able to obtain additional debt or equity financing on terms acceptable to us, which will also depend on financial, commercial and other factors, as well as a significant recovery in capital market conditions and a sustainable improvement in the LNG charter market, that are beyond our control.